Spectral flow for Dirac operators with magnetic links: Spectral flow on the torus of fluxes

 Any loop enclosing an edge in the tiling in Figure~\ref{fig:sf_david} is homotopic to a loop discussed in Theorem~\ref{thm:spec_flow_gen_l}.
 A case which is not directly covered is when the loop encircles a vertex, for example when going from a $0$-tile to a $2$-tile as in Figure~\ref{fig:special_loop}.

 Such a loop is however homologous to two loops encircling an edge; both tiles share two $1$-tiles on their boundary and the loop can be decomposed into the loop encircling the edge bordering the $2$-tile and one of the $1$-tile and the loop encircling the edge shared by this same $1$-tile and the $0$-tile.
-This leaves us with $6$ loops (one for each side of the hexagon) $L_4, \dots, L_9$ (each of them going going from a $(n+1)$-tile to a $n$-tile from above, with $n=0$ or $n=1$).
+This leaves us with $6$ loops $L_4, \dots, L_9$, one for each side of the hexagon, each of them circling an edge so that they intersect the surface $\sum_{i=1}^3\alpha_i=\tfrac{1}{2}$ -- oriented by $(1,1,1)$ -- exactly twice and transversally: positively on the $(n+1)$-tile and negatively on the $n$-tile with $n=0$ or $n=1$.
 Summarizing, we have

 and $L_1,\ldots, L_9$ generate $H_1(\T_{\ug})$.